OpenHAK/OpenHAK_beta_hardware/README.md

-# OpenHAK_hardware
+# OpenHAK Hardware
-Place for all the OHAK hardware
+Place for all the OpenHAK hardware

 ## OpenHAK Beta Hardware Tour
 Yes, we know that it needs improvement.
 This is what we got so far.